Chaitanyarai899/oneClickLLM/src/content/docs/guides/example.md

 Deploy open source models within seconds and few clicks on Akash Network:

-- Our Aim is to streamline the deployment of LLM APIs on the Akash network.
+- Our Aim is to streamline the deployment of LLM APIs on the Akash network. yada yada yada
 - Our goal is to make it easy for users to deploy their preferred LLM models without having to worry about the underlying infrastructure.
 - Users can simply select the LLM model they wish to deploy, and we will provide them with a proper SDL file with pre-configured infrence server.
 - Once users have the SDL file, they can use it to deploy the LLM API on the Akash network with just a few clicks on cloudmos/console.